welrok/welrok_local_api/source/en/mqtt.rst

 .. note::
 		If no authorization is configured on the MQTT server, the ``User``/``Password`` fields are ignored.

-In software version 2.5 data are published every minute in the following topics:
+Published every minute in the following topics:

 ``Publish prefix``/``Client ID``/``get``/``floorTemp`` - floor temperature sensor readings (`temetry <telemetry.html>`_ **"t.1"**) in °C as "xx.x" (models with floor temperature sensor).